-In this section, we present the results of the evaluation of BLOCKWATCH.
-First, we present the relative frequencies of the branch similarity categories in the benchmark programs as discovered by BLOCKWATCH.
-Then we present the performance overheads and error detection coverage of BLOCKWATCH for the programs.
+In this section, we first present the relative frequencies of the branch similarity categories in the benchmark programs as discovered by BLOCKWATCH.
+Then we present the performance overheads and error detection coverage of BLOCKWATCH.

 A. Similarity Category Statistics of Branches